Nexain/fleet-management-backend/README.md

 ```

 ## Testing
 You can use Postman to test the API endpoints.
 A Postman collection is included in the repository for your convenience.

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for any enhancements or bug fixes.
+Also a scipts to generate mqtt event also included in this repo.: